anotherpit/nestjs-ws-routable-adapter/README.md

 # WsRoutableAdapter for [NestJS](https://nestjs.com/)

-Extended version on NestJs' WsAdapter that supports route parameters, similar to those of HTTP controllers:
+Extended version of NestJs' WsAdapter that supports route parameters, similar to those of HTTP controllers.

 ## Usage